1. The following terms have these meanings in this Policy:

 f) When traveling with Vulnerable Individuals, the Individual will not transport Vulnerable Individuals without another adult present and will not stay in the same overnight accommodation location without additional adult supervision.

-21. Reports of abuse that are shared confidentiality with an Individual by a Vulnerable Individual may require the Individual to report the incident to parents/guardians, Softball Canada or police.
+25. Reports of abuse that are shared confidentially with an Individual by a Vulnerable Individual may require the Individual to report the incident to parents/guardians, Softball Canada or the police.
 Individuals must respond to such reports in a non-judgemental, supportive and comforting manner but must also explain that the report may need to be escalated to the proper authority or to the Vulnerable Individual’s parent/guardian.

-22. Complaints or reports that describe an element of abuse, harassment, sexual harassment, or violence will to be addressed by the process(es) described in the organization’s Discipline and Complaints Policy.
-Softball Canada will appoint an an independant third party to investigate the allegations.
+26. Complaints or reports that describe an element of abuse will be addressed by the process(es) described in Softball Canada’s Discipline and Complaints Policy and the Investigations Policy - Discrimination, Harassment and Abuse.